How do I apply for admission to SAU?

 Is there a limit to the number of credits that I can transfer to SAU?

-The limits vary on the number of credits.
-We will apply up to 68 transferable hours from a regionally accredited two-year institution towards a baccalaureate degree at SAU.
+We will apply up to 68 transferable hours from an institutionally accredited two-year institution towards a baccalaureate degree at SAU.

 How can I find a contact in my major or academic department?